surveyjs/survey-creator/docs/get-started-vue.md

 npm install ace-builds --save
 ```

 Import Ace and required extensions in a Vue component that renders Survey Creator.
-For instance, the following code imports an extension that adds a Find/Replace dialog to Ace:
+For instance, the following code imports the extensions that enable the Find/Replace dialog in Ace and add support for the dark theme:

 ```html
 <!-- components/SurveyCreator.vue -->